 Mercury5 Posted October 24, 2020 Posted October 24, 2020 I proceeded to ask my webhost about this and they gave me a link to stackoverflow site to do it myself.
 They have faith where as I do not.
 I have no idea and wouldn't like to attempt such a thing.
 SUBRTX 1

 PoC2 Posted October 26, 2020 Author Posted October 26, 2020 Update.
 I updated our server from MariaDB 10.1 to 10.3 and then had the IPS Db convert rows from 'Compact' to 'Dynamic'.
 As a result the AdminCP notification has gone and its green ticks all the way.
-I guess you're bound to encounter hiccups when your database is nearly 20 years old and has gone through 4 major generations. media and alistairgd66 2
+I guess you're bound to encounter hiccups when your database is nearly 20 years old and has gone through 4 major generations. alistairgd66 and media 2

 bfarber Posted October 26, 2020 Posted October 26, 2020 2 hours ago, PoC2 said: Update.
 I updated our server from MariaDB 10.1 to 10.3 and then had the IPS Db convert rows from 'Compact' to 'Dynamic'.
 As a result the AdminCP notification has gone and its green ticks all the way.
 I guess you're bound to encounter hiccups when your database is nearly 20 years old and has gone through 4 major generations.
 This is really what it comes down to.
 As the backend evolves, sometimes changes like this become warranted, even if not necessary (which is why this is a recommendation and not a requirement in the checking tools).
 Just like MyISAM storage engine was the preferred engine for years, but not we strongly recommend InnoDB for just about everyone.
 OptimusBain 1